gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 openstack loadbalancer listener set --timeout_member_data 14400000 <Listener ID>
 ```

-If Octavia tries to start a LB in a network with `port_security_enabled = False`, The LB will end up in ERROR state.
+If Octavia tries to start a LB in a network with `port_security_enabled = False`, the LB will end up in an ERROR state.

 ## Conclusion